-As noted in the Legislative Note, an enacting state should ensure that its perjury law includes unsworn declarations.
-For example, see Ore.
-Rev. Stats. § 162.065, which provides: "(1) A person commits the crime of perjury if the person makes a false sworn statement or a false unsworn declaration in regard to a material issue, knowing it to be false.
+- 33 Legislative Note: An enacting state will need to ensure that its perjury law includes an unsworn - 34 declaration.
+For example, Ore.
+Rev. Stats. § 162.065 provides: "(1) A person commits the crime - of perjury if the person makes a false sworn statement or a false unsworn declaration in regard to a material issue, knowing it to be false.
 (2) Perjury is a Class C felony."
-See also 11 Del.
-Code § 1224 (definition of "swears falsely" includes unsworn declarations).